9dots/9dots.io-pages/OreUqq7.md

 ## Explore

-### Downloading:
-Demonstrate how to download a program to the robot.
-A how to on downloading programs to the EV3 can be found in the Wiki section of 9dots.io.
+1. Demonstrate how to download a program to the robot.
+	- A how to on downloading programs to the EV3 can be found in the Wiki section of 9dots.io.

-### GROUP UP:
-Groups should be as small as possible with one computer per group.
+2. Groups should be as small as possible with one computer per group.

-### PROGRAM:
-Each team has 35 minutes to build an attachment and program their robot to complete the maze.
-Students should use their program (the written down instructions) from the ‘teacher robot’ activity to help with organizing the behaviors for the actual maze challenge.
+3. Each team has 35 minutes to build an attachment and program their robot to complete the maze.
+	- Students should use their program (the written down instructions) from the ‘teacher robot’ activity to help with organizing the behaviors for the actual maze challenge.

-### RUN CODE:
+## Evaluate
 Students may test their robot at any point.
 After each attempt, students should write down what worked and what they should change using this handout.